eddiegmshim/Projects-from-School/README.md

-Created as references and as a display of my portfolio of academic projects.
+Created so I can self reference and as a display of my portfolio of academic projects.